ccnmtl/compiled3/content/articles/360-video-edu-context.md

 come from corporate promotions that seek to “retrofit” proprietary technologies for educational purposes.
-Frustration from these attempts has led many to question the efficacy of these technologies for education with some, such as Malcolm Burt, saying that they have
+Frustration from these attempts has led many to question the efficacy of these technologies for education with some, such as Malcolm Burt, writing for the _Times Higher Education_, saying that they have [ultimately failed](https://www.timeshighereducation.com/campus/virtual-reality-has-failed-education-so-what-should-we-do-it).
-[ultimately failed](https://www.timeshighereducation.com/campus/virtual-reality-has-failed-education-so-what-should-we-do-it).
-While Burt writes about the difficulties of educating students on the use of VR, rather than the use of VR to serve other educational goals, the overall point is still well taken: VR, AR, and 360 video have not been widely adopted in college classrooms.
+While Burt writes about the difficulties of educating students on the use of VR, rather than the use of VR to serve other educational goals, the overall point is still well taken: VR, AR, and 360-degree video have not been widely adopted in college classrooms.

 We offer an alternative approach that prioritizes student learning and course